 Think of it like cooking a new recipe; you wouldn’t start without getting all your ingredients out first.
 For this project, you’ll need a few things for cutting and cleaning the pipe, the right adhesives and fittings to make the new connection, and some basic safety gear to protect yourself.
 Let’s break down exactly what you should have on hand.

-Cutting and Cleaning Tools
+Tools for Cutting and Cleaning

 A clean, square cut is the foundation of a leak-proof joint.
 You can use a dedicated PVC pipe cutter for the cleanest result, but a simple hacksaw will also work in a pinch.
 After cutting, you’ll need to smooth the edges with a deburring tool or a piece of sandpaper.
 To ensure the new adhesive bonds properly, you must remove any old cement or residue from the fitting.
 A clean cloth and some PVC cleaner are perfect for this.
 For stubborn bits, you may need to lightly sand the inside of the fitting to create a fresh surface for the new connection.

-Adhesives and Fittings
+Essential Adhesives and Fittings

 The adhesives are what create the permanent, watertight seal, so you can’t cut corners here.
 You will need both PVC primer and PVC cement.
 The primer cleans and softens the plastic, preparing it to fuse with the cement.
 When you apply them, it’s important to follow all the manufacturer’s safety precautions to ensure a leak-free joint.
 You’ll also need the correct replacement fittings.
 Double-check the pipe diameter and grab a new coupling or the specific joint you’re replacing.
 Having an extra fitting on hand is never a bad idea, just in case.

-Safety Gear
+Your Must-Have Safety Gear

 Working with plumbing often involves chemicals that you don’t want on your skin or in your eyes.
 PVC primer and cement can irritate skin and produce strong fumes, so safety is key.
 At a minimum, you should wear a pair of safety glasses to protect your eyes from splashes and chemical-resistant gloves to protect your hands.
 Because repairing PVC pipes can involve working with hazardous chemicals, it’s also a good idea to ensure your workspace has good airflow.
 If you’re in a cramped or enclosed area, wearing a respirator is a smart move.